Preventive Care Services

 ARESTIN is an effective antibiotic treatment that comes in powder form.
 This powder is easily placed inside infected periodontal pockets just after the dental professional finishes the scaling and root planing (SRP) procedure.

-Cleanings, Hygiene & Regular Checkups
+Dental Cleanings, Hygiene & Regular Checkups

 A preventive program is a cooperative effort by the patient, dentist, and dental team to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.